statsite/statsite/INSTALL.md

 after which a working platform-specific Makefile is ready for use.
 When working on code you may need to re-run this, or maybe use the autoheader and autoreconf tools to only update the parts you changed.
-Running bootstrap.sh also works, but might take a few seconds longer to run.
+Running autogen.sh also works, but might take a few seconds longer to run.